-Progress monitoring, using developmental checklists, assesses children's abilities and needs across domains of development and learning.
-As we observe and document children's abilities and skill levels, we are better informed to complement and challenge their
+• Progress monitoring, using developmental checklists, assesses children's abilities and needs across domains of development and learning.
+As we observe and document children's abilities and skill levels, we are better informed to plan curricular activities that will complement and challenge their growth and development.
+The Alliance Program uses the Early Learning and Developmental Guidelines for this documentation.

-- Portfolios are created that include concrete work the children complete, pictures of activity participation, and observation notes from teachers.
+• Portfolios are created that include concrete work the children complete, pictures of activity participation, and

+- observation notes from teachers.
 Children are often involved in the creation of their portfolios and these demonstrations of learning give them a sense of ownership in their daily school life. - Project completion or Community Demonstrations are also ways teachers and young learners demonstrate their learning.
 These tools are not often utilized at the infant and toddler level, but are part of our philosophy and it is always possible even our younger classrooms might engage with these tools.